Crude oil prices were slightly down at the start of trading on Tuesday, despite reports that Saudi Arabia cut its crude exports to help boost prices.

 American benchmark West Texas Intermediate was at $48.55 a barrel at the same time and saw a 0.4 percent loss having closed Monday at $48.76 per barrel.

-Saudi Arabia is planning to lower its crude oil exports to around 7.1 million barrels per day (
+Saudi Arabia is planning to lower its crude oil exports to around 7.1 million barrels per day (mbpd) by the end of January to help boost oil prices above $80 a barrel, The Wall Street Journal reported OPEC officials as saying on Monday.

-On the demand side, weaker economic growth prospects worldwide for 2019 cast a shadow for overall global oil demand.
+On the demand side, weaker economic growth prospects worldwide for 2019 casts a shadow for overall global oil demand.

 China and the U.S., the world's two biggest economies, restarted negotiations on Monday in Beijing to resolve their trade disputes.